Lynemouth power station: Coastal defence

 In late 1994, the power station was flooded to a foot deep of sea water, after a freak high tide and strong winds.
 This led to a sea defence system being constructed to protect the building.
 The problems came about because of the temporary closure of Ellington Colliery.
 Tipped waste from the colliery had been used as a coastal defence measure, but as the colliery had closed, waste was no longer being tipped.
 The colliery was reopened by RJB Mining, and in July 1999 the station ensured the future of the colliery by signing a contract with RJB Mining to be provided with 3,000,000 tonnes of coal from Ellington Colliery and opencast mines in Northumberland, over the course of three years.
 The colliery closed for good in 2005, leading to problems with coastal defence again, threatening the station's coal stocking area.
 This required a £2.5 million new coastal defence scheme be put in place, involving the use of large rocks as a defence wall.

 Environmental impact

 The power station's use of biomass since 2004 has been part of an attempt to reduce its carbon dioxide (CO2) output.
 In 2002 and 2004 the station met its targets for reduction in greenhouse gas emissions.
 Despite this, in 2006 the power station was revealed as having the fourth highest CO2 emissions in the north of England, for producing 2,685,512 tonnes of CO2 per year.
-However, generally the station reduced it CO2 emissions by 65% between 1990 and 2010, and the local air quality meets UK and European standards.
+Generally the station reduced its CO2 emissions by 65% between 1990 and 2010, and the local air quality meets UK and European standards.
+However, some of its wood has been linked to unsustainable sources, including threatened longleaf pine from the southeast US.